khalidmadih/Bamazon/README.md

 ## Introduction

-This is an online storefront / Command line app that take orders from customers and reducesinventory.
+This is an online storefront / Command line app that take orders from customers and reduces inventory.
 It will also let the user to view, track, add and update the product inventory as a manager

 #### The Customer View
 ***